fadion/aria/README.md

 ### Closures

 Closures are functions inside functions that hold on to values from the parent and "close" them when executed.
-Most languages treat functions as normal blocks of execution, passing to them the outer scope and the same applies to closures.
-Aria however, treats functions as black boxes with their own scope, so it needs to do some more work to support closures.
-They work exactly the same like you would expect though.

-A useful example would be to do some cyrring:
+This allows for some interesting side effects, like currying:

 ```swift
 let add = fn x